What are the challenges posed by the new mathematics GCSE?

 Many students need help applying the actual problem solving skills required.
 The solution to this in many schools has been to give learners more mathematics lessons, which can lead to disengagement and increased frustration for students and teachers.

 The Accelerating Progress course aims to get students who are struggling to gain a grade 4 or 5 to improve their problem solving skills, so that they can apply the mathematics needed to secure a good pass.
 It approaches the subject in a different way to give learners a fresh perspective.
-Accessible and engaging challenges will stimulate learners’ interest in the subject and help them experience success.
-This in turn will boost their performance in the subject as well as enhancing their confidence and motivation.
-I have tested all of the challenges in the course with my own students so I know they have a proven impact and I am confident this course will be of great benefit to many learners.
+Accessible and engaging challenges stimulate learners’ interest in the subject and help them experience success.
+This in turn boosts their performance in the subject as well as enhancing their confidence and motivation.
+I have tested all of the challenges in the course with my own students so I know they have a proven impact.

 Why should schools try a different approach to mathematics?